The Arts & Cultural Fund.

 The Essex County Council Arts and Cultural Fund provides grants from between £2,500 to £30,000 to support projects in our communities.

 Applicants will be notified of an outcome in January 2026.
-Successful projects must be delivered over the following year from April 2026, completed and evaluation in full by April 2027.
+Successful projects must be delivered over the following year from April 2026, completed and evaluated in full by April 2027.

 Wildcrafting with Wyrd Flora.
 Photo: Realm Video.